johnfelipe/vector-tiles/src/pages/reference/enterprise-boundaries-v2.md

 #### <!--line--> `coastal` _text_

 The `coastal` field contains the text `true` or `false` indicating whether the boundary is along a coast or not.
-Most coastal boundaries are currently ommitted from the line layer, so the values are nearly always `false`.
+Most coastal boundaries are omitted from the line layer, so the values are nearly always `false`.

 #### <!--line--> `parent_0` _text_